Aminorer/Projet_Applications_of_Big_Data/README.md

 This command builds the image and tags it as `weather-classifier`.

-### Step 5: Run the Docker Container
+### Step 5 : Run the Docker Container

-Run the application using Docker, mounting the input and output directories:
+Run the application using Docker, mounting the input and output directories :

 ```bash
 docker run --rm \